l3robot/learning-to-become-an-expert/README.md

 ### Starting a network server
 Use the script ``python server.py xp``, where ``xp`` is the path of the net experiment folder.

+### Question?

+Feel free to send me an email to louis-emile.robitaille.1@ulaval.ca